helenaschatz/data_collection-WebScraping/README.md

 In this repository, you will find:

-- part_1_mars_news.ipynb: containing the code for deliverable 1 of the assignment
+- `part_1_mars_news.ipynb`: containing the code for deliverable 1 of the assignment
-- part_2_mars_weather.ipynb: containing the code for deliverable 2 of the assignment
+- `part_2_mars_weather.ipynb`: containing the code for deliverable 2 of the assignment
-- mars_weather_df.csv: the CSV file with the Mars Dataframe as requested under deliverable 2 of the assignment
+- `mars_weather_df.csv`: the CSV file with the Mars Dataframe as requested under deliverable 2 of the assignment